0xTaker/nymphe/README.md

 ```
 Additional environment variables can be added and accessed within the code using `process.env.<ENV_NAME>` such as `process.env.CHAIN_ID`.

-In order to run the repository:
+In order to build and start the application:
 ```
-npm run dev
+npm run build
+npm start

 ```

 A simple sanity check that it is on: